NVSL/PiDuino_Library/README.md

 Serial, Wire, SPI

 **Notes:**
-* Data Type String - object:
-will not be implemented in the first release.
 * **B** for binary representation (e.g B10100001) conflicts with some termios.h definitions so use **0b** instead.

 ### Implemented Arduino Functions